-FAQs concerning the application procedures
+FAQs concerning application procedures

-Filling in the Application Form
+Filling in the application form

-7. In the IMPRS online registration form, the student has to fill in Studies for the first degree (e.g. Bachelor) as well as Studies for the second degree (e.g. Master).
+2. In the application form, the student has to fill in “Studies for the first degree (e.g. Bachelor)” as well as “Studies for the second degree (e.g. Master)”.
 I have not got any degree in between.
 Since I have only one degree, how should I suppose to fill the form?
 Should I just replicate same details in both places?

-Registration/ Uploading Application/ Referees
+Uploading / Referees

 1. Does IMPRS allow me to attach a compressed pdf copy of my application with complete information about my research experience?